thomcc/arcstr/README.md

 (Aside from this, it's also a single pointer, which can be good for performance and FFI)

-Eventually, my hope is to provide a couple utility types built on top of `ArcStr` too (see github issues), but for now, just ArcStr is implemented.
+Additionally, if the `substr` feature is enabled (and it is by default) we provide a `Substr` type which is essentially a `(ArcStr, Range<usize>)` with better ergonomics and more functionality, which represents a shared slice of a "parent" `ArcStr` (Note that in reality, `u32` is used for the index type, but this is not exposed in the API, and can be transparently changed via a cargo feature).

 ## Feature overview

-A quick tour of the distinguishing features.
-Note that it offers essentially the full set of functionality you'd expect in addition — these are just the unique selling points (well, the literal support is the main distinguishing feature at the moment):
+A quick tour of the distinguishing features (note that there's a list of [benefits](https://docs.rs/arcstr/%2a/arcstr/struct.ArcStr.html#benefits-of-arcstr-over-arcstr) in the `ArcStr` documentation which covers some of the reasons you might want to use it over other alternatives).
+Note that it offers essentially the full set of functionality string-like functionality you probably would expect from an immutable string type — these are just the unique selling points:

 ```rust
 use arcstr::ArcStr;